chriswhitehouse/CV/README.md

 ### 22 Lullington Road, Bristol, BS4 2LH | [chris_whitehouse@hotmail.com](mailto:chris_whitehouse@hotmail.com)  | +44 (0)7745 100 951 | [GitHub](https://github.com/chriswhitehouse)

-### am a software developer at the beginning of a new career, seeking to pivot from managerial, commercial and analytical roles in the energy sector to a software consultancy.
+### I am a software developer at the beginning of a new career, seeking to pivot from managerial, commercial and analytical roles in the energy sector to a software consultancy.
 Motivated by solving complex problems with technology, I am also adept at clear communication, and working in, and managing teams.

 ##